 Yooz Plus CDK: A True Partnership

-However, the Yooz and CDK partnership goes further by offering much more than just integration for online invoice management.
+However, the Yooz and CDK online invoice management partnership goes further by offering much more than just integration.
 In fact, the Yooz platform is a true extension of the CDK dealer management system.
 Combined together, the system features a process that offers the end user an unparalleled opportunity to get more done in less time with greater accuracy regardless of the number of locations.
 This includes:

 When a business converts to a paperless operation, they experience multiple benefits.
 Eliminating paper (of course), removing paper-associated costs including transport and storage, and even reducing the costs and fines or fees associated with late payments.